 Graduates with a degree in transportation can find work in public planning offices and private transportation organizations.
 Furthermore, a graduate degree in transportation safety leads to several careers in the field, ranging from designing highway infrastructures to crash testing automobiles.
 Some specific titles include:

 - Transportation safety engineer, research coordinator and board director

 - Director of highway safety

 - Transportation safety manager

 - Accident investigator

 Employment Outlook and Salary Info

 The job of a transportation safety manager is to make sure that workers comply with safety regulations.
 They might also inspect trucks, trains or roads to make sure safety measures are upheld.
-The U.S. Bureau of Labor Statistics (BLS) doesn't have a listing for transportation safety mangers, but the BLS does have a job outlook for the closely related occupational health and safety specialists and technicians.
+The U.S. Bureau of Labor Statistics (BLS) doesn't have a listing for transportation safety managers, but the BLS does have a job outlook for the closely related occupational health and safety specialists and technicians.
 These professionals can expect a 6% increase in jobs for the years 2018 to 2028, as reported by the BLS.
-According to PayScale.com, safety managers working in the transportation industry earned a median annual income of $67,000 in May 2018.
+According to PayScale.com, safety managers earned a median annual income of $69,257 in September 2019.